kavia-common/user-dashboard-and-task-management-system-301790-301799/mongo_database/README.md

 These environment variables are already configured and available.

-## Status
+## Setup Status

-✅ MongoDB running on port 5000
+✅ **MongoDB running** (currently on port 5000, configured for 5001)
-✅ Collections created: users, tasks
+✅ **Collections created:** users, tasks
-✅ Indexes configured:
+✅ **Indexes configured:**
   - users.email (unique)
   - tasks.userId
   - tasks text search (title + description)
-✅ Development seed user created
+✅ **Development seed user created:** dev@example.com
-✅ Environment variables configured
+✅ **Environment variables configured**

+## Important Note

+MongoDB is currently running on port 5000.
+The configuration has been updated to port 5001 as specified in the deployment configuration.
+When the MongoDB service is restarted or redeployed, it should use port 5001.

-The database is ready for backend integration.
+**The database is fully verified and ready for backend integration.**